squid-cache/squid-cache.github.io/SquidFaq/TroubleShooting.rst

 == Starting Point ==

-If your Squid version is older than 2.6 is is very outdated.
+If your Squid version is older than 2.6 it is very outdated.
 Many of the issues experienced in those versions are now fixed in 2.6 and later.

 Your first point of troubleshooting should be to test with a newer ''supported'' release and resolve any remaining issues with that install.

 Current releases can be retrieved from http://www.squid-cache.org/Versions or your operating system distributor.
- /!\ RHEL users will need to use an [[http://www.squid-cache.org/Download/binaries.dyn|unofficial package]] or build their own.
-Due to !RedHat update policies.
+Hos to do this is outlined in the system-specific help pages.

+Additional problems and resolutions for your specific system may be found in the system-specific help troubleshooting
+<<FullSearch(title:KnowledgeBase/ regex:C{1}ategoryDistributionInfo regex:"Troubleshooting")>>

 == Why am I getting "Proxy Access Denied?" ==
 You may need to set up the ''http_access'' option to allow requests from your IP addresses.
 Please see ../SquidAcl for information about that.